SmoothJing/MF-TFA_SD-MS/README.md

 ## Introduction
 The official implementation of "A Singing Melody Extraction Network Via Self-Distillation and Multi-Level Supervision."

-Extracting singing melody from polyphonic music is an important topic in the field of music information retrieval.
 In this paper, we propose a singing melody extraction network consisting of five stacked multi-scale feature time-frequency ag- gregation (MF-TFA) modules.
 In the same network, deeper layers